svenkatreddy/Ultimate-Accessibility-guide-for-web-apps/README.md

 Ultimate Accessibility guide for web apps

 ## Basics
-  Common misbelief is Web Accessibility is for blind people.
+  Common misbelief is Web Accessibility is only for blind people.
 Accessibility is not just for **blind people**.
 It should include needs of people who have physical, hearing, cognitive disabilities.
 A good example of such is closed caption for deaf.

 ## Semantic tags
   For the starters, use `header`, `nav`, `article`, `section`, `aside`, and `footer` elements